frederico-kluser/kluser/markdown/documentation.md

 $ npm install -g kluser
 ```

-In a React or React Native project, use the command below to generate the local configuration files of your project.
+In a React or React Native project, use the following command to generate your project's local configuration files.

 ```sh
 $ kluser
 ```

-- Use the keyboard arrows to choose between React or React Native as output and press ENTER.
+- Use the keyboard arrows to choose between React or React Native as the output and press ENTER.
-- Add the desired features pressing SPACE and ENTER to continue.
+- Add the desired features by pressing SPACE and ENTER to continue.
-- Select the default folder where the components and pages will be generated (default: 'src').
+- Select the default folder in which to generate the components and pages (default: 'src').
-- Choose whether you want to generate a Build or enter the Live Preview mode to see the default structure being generated inside the default folder.
+- Choose whether to create a build or enter Live Preview mode to see the default structure that will be created in the default folder.

 ![Alt Text](usage.gif)

-Note that a folder called kluser was created within your current directory.
+Note that a folder named kluser has been created in your current directory.

 ```
 kluser